 Before he was a solo artist, John was in a group called Bluesology.
 They were a backing group for Blues singers from America that toured England (like Patti Labelle and the Bluebelles).
 They were hired by Baldry in 1966 as his backing band.
 John coproduced an album of his in 1971.

 John's original name was Reginald Kenneth Dwight.
 The name Elton comes from Elton Dean, a Bluesology sax player.
 John comes from Long John Baldry, a British R&B singer and founder of Blues Inc. In 1974, he made Elton Hercules John his legal name.
 Hercules was the name of the horse in the British comedy series Steptoe and Son, which he enjoyed.
 (Thanks, Vincent - Wales, UK)

 He won a piano scholarship when he was 11 to the Royal Academy of Music.

-When John auditioned for Liberty Records, they liked his performance, but not his songs.
-So they gave a bunch of Taupin's lyrics, and that's how the two met.
-Other famous John auditions: rock groups King Crimson and Gentle Giant.
-He was rejected from both.
+When Elton auditioned for Liberty Records, they liked his performance, but not his songs.
+So they gave him a bunch of Taupin's lyrics, and that's how the two met.
+He also famously auditioned for rock groups King Crimson and Gentle Giant ... and was rejected by both.

 Has played piano on records by many different artists including George Harrison, John Lennon, Rod Stewart, Bon Jovi, Jackson Browne, Ringo Starr, the Hollies, and Bob Dylan.